Films that open our eyes to diversity by examining awareness and reform around disabilities, gender, orientation and mental health.

 Sundays on TV, online & the PBS app beginning Oct.
 10

 Articulate explores how creative thinking shapes our world, offering a visually stimulating, never-ordinary take on classical, contemporary, and popular art forms.
 Season 8 guests include Pulitzer Prize-winning cartoonist Garry Trudeau, singer-songwriter Natalie Merchant, National Book Award-winning author Joyce Carol Oates, and New York Philharmonic Principal Clarinettist Anthony McGill.

 Newsworthy | Stories from the Stage

 Oct.
-18 on TV, online, YouTube & the PBS app
+18 on TV, online and on the Facebook, YouTube & PBS app

 The news often grabs our attention.
 But sometimes the story behind it is as interesting as the headlines.
 Tonight’s tellers share how making the news changed their lives.
 Phillip Martin navigates Civil Rights strife in Boston, Anne Stuart handles a local news phone line as Nixon’s White House collapses, and Jeff Howe gives a disastrous speech —with a very influential guest in the audience.

 The coming-of-age story of DJ Savarese, a gifted writer and advocate for non-speaking autistics once considered a “profoundly disabled” foster kid.
 Deej’s story reveals what it takes to make the goals of “inclusion” and “disability rights” a reality.